 Pizza wheel or chefs knife

-Mix the dough: Combine the water and yeast in the bowl of a stand mixer (or a mixing bowl, if kneading by hand).
+Mix the dough: Combine 1 cup room-temperature water and 2 teaspoons active dry or instant yeast in the bowl of a stand mixer (or a mixing bowl, if kneading by hand).
 Let stand for a few minutes to dissolve.
-Add 2 1/2 cups of the flour (reserving 1/4 cup for later) and the salt.
+Add 2 1/2 cups of the flour and 1 teaspoon kosher salt.
 Stir with a wooden spoon until a floury, shaggy dough is formed.

 Knead the dough: Fit your mixer with a dough hook attachment and knead the dough at low speed for 3 to 4 minutes, until the dough is slightly tacky but smooth.
 If the dough sticks to the sides of the bowl, add 1 tablespoon of flour at a time and knead until the dough is smooth.
 If the dough feels very stiff and dry, add 1 tablespoon of water at a time and knead until the dough is smooth.
 Alternatively, knead the dough by hand against the counter for 5 to 8 minutes until smooth.

 Let the dough rise for 1 hour: Cover the mixing bowl and let the dough rise for one hour, until doubled in size.
 (If your mixing bowl is very floury, clean it before letting the dough rise; I don't usually find this to be necessary.)

 Chill the dough: Once the dough has doubled in bulk, place it in the fridge to chill for at least 30 minutes or as long as overnight.
 Chilling the dough makes it easier to roll out and prevents the butter from melting in the following steps.

 Begin pounding the butter: When you are ready to roll out the dough and make the kouign amann, pound 2 sticks cold salted butter.
 This step softens the butter enough to roll it out with the dough, but while keeping it chilled — warm butter will be absorbed by the dough rather than forming layers.